Transcript: Higher Quality May Mean Higher Risk

 Why is animal protein associated with increased levels of the cancer-promoting growth hormone IGF-1, but not plant protein?
 Let’s go back to the Tinkertoy analogy.
 Let’s say you’re trying to build a really big pyramid, and instead of starting from scratch, a pile of little pyramids is dropped in front of you.
 Ooh, this makes things easier, and you start stacking them together.

-But what if you still want to build your big pyramid, but instead, a pile of cubes were dropped at your feet.
-You still have all the essential elements there, you could undo them all and rebuild them into little pyramids to build into your big pyramid, but you can imagine the cube pile might just not be as good a stimulus as the pyramid pile to instantly just want to start piling them together.
-Maybe you want see what’s on TV first or something.
+But, what if you still want to build your big pyramid, but instead, a pile of cubes were dropped at your feet?
+You still have all the essential elements there.
+I mean, you could undo them all, and rebuild them into little pyramids to build into your big pyramid.
+But you can imagine the cube pile might just not be as good a stimulus as the pyramid pile to instantly just want to start piling them together.
+Maybe you want see what’s on TV first, or something.

 It’s the same thing with our liver and insulin-like growth factor 1.
 With the exception of the animal protein gelatin, all proteins, plant and animal, contain all nine essential amino acids.
-So pretty much all proteins, in that sense, are complete proteins.
-Other than jello and marshmallows, there's basically no such thing as an incomplete protein.
+So, pretty much all proteins, in that sense, are complete proteins.
+Other than Jell-O and marshmallows, there’s basically no such thing as incomplete protein.
 When you hear about high versus low quality proteins, what they’re talking about are the relative proportions of the different essential amino acids.
 The more closely the proportion matches our own proteins, the higher quality it’s considered.

 Whereas when you get plant protein cubes, all the essential elements are there.
-Your body can break them down into all the essential amino acids it needs, but it just doesn’t stimulate the same kind of real estate boon that animal protein does, so you don’t get as many new cancer condos poppin’ up in your body.
+Your body can break them down into all the essential amino acids it needs, but it just doesn’t stimulate the same kind of real estate boom that animal protein does, so you don’t get as many new cancer condos poppin’ up in your body.